 Illinois: The election cycle is defined as January 1 after a general election to the day of the next general primary or the day after a general primary to December 31 after the general election.
 The general election is the first Tuesday after the first Monday of November in even years.
+Illinois gives rules for a particular statewide voter registration system but does not specifically define or name their statewide voter registration system.
 County clerks are required to have a training course for election judges in Illinois, upon completion a certificate is granted.
 One judge from each major political party in each precinct must be certified, if this is not the case all judges in the precinct must be notified of this and the uncertified judges must undergo the training to be appointed.
 If they do not undergo the training, they are subject to removal from their position.

 Michigan: The election cycle is the first day after the last general election to the next general election.
 The general election is the first Tuesday after the first Monday in November in an even numbered year, odd year general elections are held on the same day in odd years.
+Michigan defines their statewide voter registration system as the "uniform voting system."
 The director of elections must conduct election training schools for clerks in each county, if a clerk fails to have these school in their county the director of elections must conduct them in that county.

 Minnesota: The election cycle is January 1 following a general election to December 31 of the next year.
 The general election is the first Tuesday after the first Monday in November in even years in some counties and in odd years in other counties.
+Minnesota defines their statewide voter registrations system as, "statewide registration system."
 A municipal clerk must successfully complete election administration training during each election cycle, the clerk must provide proof to the county auditor of completion of this training in order to be certified.

 Iowa: The general election is the first Tuesday after the first Monday in November of even years.
+Iowa law mentions a statewide voter registration system but does not give a specific name or definition to it.
 Commissioners are required to provide training courses for all election personnel and at least two personnel members must attend.
 Within 20 days following the general election the commissioner must file a document certifying that the training requirements were met.